Construction Skills Queensland (CSQ) SAGT subsidised program

 - Must be an Australian or New Zealand citizen or a holder of a refugee or humanitarian visa

-- Must not be an employee of any Authority or an apprentice or trainee as defined in the Further Education and Training Act 2014 or currently enrolled and participating in a school program or contracted trainers and assessors or existing workers of any RTO or already funded by an Authority or other such source for delivery of the same training being undertaken as part of this program or previously been funded under this program in the same program period.
+- Must not be an employee of any Authority, (excluding employees of an Indigenous Council that is a Principal Contractor), or an apprentice or trainee as defined in the Further Education and Training Act 2014 or currently enrolled and participating in a school program or contracted trainers and assessors or existing workers of any RTO or already funded by an Authority or other such source for delivery of the same training being undertaken as part of this program or previously been funded under this program in the same program period.

 - And must be able to demonstrate RPL experience in 80% or more of the competencies required to complete the full qualification being funded under this qualification.